 SUSS was originally UniSIM, which was under the SIM group (confusing right).
-UniSIM started in 2005 and was granted the status of national university in 2012 where it began offering its own degree.
-In the beginning, it only provided part time courses catering to working adults, but in 2014, full time degree programs became a reality as part of the government’s plan to allow 40% of each cohort to attend local universities.
+UniSIM started in 2005 and was granted the status of a national university in 2012 when it began offering its own degrees.
+In the beginning, it only provided part-time courses catering to working adults, but in 2014, full-time degree programs became a reality as part of the government’s plan to allow 40% of each cohort to attend local universities.

-In 2016, UniSIM accepted the offer from Singapore’s government to become the sixth autonomous university and the rest is history.
+In 2016, UniSIM accepted the offer from Singapore’s government to become the sixth autonomous university.
+The rest, as they say, is history.

-SUSS offers around 8 full-time degree programs – in the areas of Accountancy, Finance, Marketing, Human Resource Management, Early Childhood Management, Social Work, Business Analytics and Supply Chain Management respectively.
+SUSS currently offers 8 full-time degree programs—in the areas of Accountancy, Finance, Marketing, Human Resource Management, Early Childhood Management, Social Work, Business Analytics and Supply Chain Management respectively.

-Accountancy is offered as a single major degree whereas finance, marketing and HR degrees come with minors in either of these 8 fields: accountancy, analytics, communication, human resource, IT, psychology, sociology or supply chain management.
+Accountancy is offered as a single major degree whereas finance, marketing and HR degrees come with minors in over 30 fields: accountancy, analytics, communication, human resource, IT, psychology, sociology or supply chain management being just a few of them.
 Their Human resource management degree is the only one found in Singapore unlike in NTU, SMU or NUS in which finance, HR and marketing are specializations within a business degree.

 As mentioned above, SUSS offers degrees in finance, HR and marketing respectively.
 This is ideal for individuals who have decided on their interests earlier on in life.
 You lock on to it from day 1 of university and spend a longer amount of time delving deeper into your subject matter.
 Bearing in mind that finance is usually the most oversubscribed major in NTU, SMU and NUS, locking on to your course is something very valuable.